Skip to content

 Ramji

-Ramji is an Indian cinematographer, best known for Tamil cinema.
-Ramji began their career in 1982.
+Ramji is an Indian actor, best known for Tamil cinema.
+Ramji began their career in 1982 and has been a prominent figure in the industry for over 44 years.
 With 30 credits to their name and an average audience rating of 6.0, Ramji remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Ramji's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits